Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/data_pipeline/commercial/_index.md

 ---
 type: docs
 weight: 7
-title: Commercial Data Pipeline
+title: Data pipeline and reporting for commercial sales
-linkTitle: Commercial Data Pipeline
+linkTitle: Data pipeline and reporting for commercial sales
 ---

 # Commercial data pipeline and reporting across cloud and edge